Professional English translation services

 How should I translate a web site into English?

-To translate a web site to English is like translating it to Spanish, French, German or any other European language, except that the number and diversity of readers is likely to be considerably greater.
+To translate a web site to English is like translating it into any other European language, except that the number and diversity of readers is likely to be considerably greater.
 Few others than Poles will read a Polish web site, but so much internet content is in English that you may expect readers from all over the world.
 Many will not speak English as their first language.

 English translation is therefore a special case that should be approached with greater care.
 You must be sure your translator is both analytical and creative, knows the English language and its variants well, is skilled at expressing concepts briefly, and can ask you the right questions.